 I should probably take a moment to explain how I arrived at this parlous state.
 I have been in love with photography since I first discovered it in my twenties.
 At one point I even quit my job and tried to become a freelance.
 I ended up working in a commercial studio for a year, before acquiring my penultimate vocation as a marketing communications writer.
 When I first moved to Salt Spring Island, B.C., 40-

 In the early days of the personal computer, we all bought all the software that emerged; it was like gaming today.
 You had to have the latest and greatest, and that’s how I got into Photoshop, Word and all the rest of it.
 Becoming proficient in that software as well as several other packages led me into graphic design, and I maintained and enhanced my proficiency with Photoshop right up until I noticed my clients had retired me.

 And that’s when I decided to follow my first bliss, and get back into photography.
 I bought a Canon G6, and then a Nikon D80, and starting taking pictures again.
-I have now graduated to a Nikon D800, which is a spectacularly fine instrument and probably my last camera.
+I have now graduated to a Nikon D800, a spectacularly fine instrument and probably my last camera.